Sajad Haider: World record loop of 1958

 On 2 February 1958, hundreds of thousands of people were in attendance at an air show in Mauripur organised in honour of the visiting guest King of Afghanistan Mohammad Zahir Shah.
-Others included, President Iskandar Ali Mirza, General Ayub Khan, Air Vice Marshal Asghar Khan, Air Commodore Nur Khan, Turkish Air Chief Suphi Göker, Iraqi Air Force Chief Abdul Kadhim Abaddi and Chief of the Imperial Iranian Air Force Hedayatollah Gilanshah.

-Flying in the No. 3 position, Flight Lieutenant Haider was part of the Falcons aerobatic team led by Wing Commander Mitty Masud that set a world record performing a 16-aircraft diamond loop in F-86 Sabres.
+Flying in the No. 3 position, Flight Lieutenant Haider was part of the Falcons aerobatic team led by Wing Commander Mitty Masud which set a world record by performing a 16-aircraft diamond loop in F-86 Sabres.

-The same year, Sajjad was the youngest and first to receive the Golden Eagle Award after the Partition of British India, for being an exceptional fighter pilot.
+The same year, Haider was the youngest and first to receive the Golden Eagle Award after the Partition of British India, for being an exceptional fighter pilot.